A pamphlet from CLS by Steve Cushion and Dennis Bartholomew

 - Domestic violence in the Americas

 In the wake of the two recent hurricanes that have devastated parts of the Caribbean, Leon Sealey-Huggins of Warwick University has published an excellent article in Third World Quarterly.
 In the wake of the two recent hurricanes that have devastated parts of the Caribbean, Leon Sealey-Huggins of Warwick University has published an excellent article in Third World Quarterly.
 “What has happened this year has been terrible to watch,” says Dr Sealey-Huggins, “and what is of immediate concern now is the clear-up operation.
-There is a need for fast and direct help and support from the world.
-But it is also crucial that we take time now to set this in a wider historical and political context and listen to the Caribbean region – otherwise these kind of events will just keep happening in same, or worse, pattern of repeats,” he states.… Read on ...
+There is a need for fast and direct help and support from the world. … Read on ...

 The Political Economy of Slavery and the Socialist Case for Reparations